MindFreeze/ha-vnc-web-browser/README.md

    - Port: As configured per display (5901-5908)
    - Password: As configured in vnc_password

+Note: Devices without a keyboard like old kindles can't log in but you can use a VNC client on another device to connect to the same session and log in.
+The session data is saved so you shouldn't need to do this more than once.

 ## Notes

 - Each display runs in its own Chromium instance